 Professional practice topics are offered by non-academic partner allied to any of the partners (main or associated).
-Students can select a professional practice topic from the Marine Training portal and contact the supervisor directly.
-After mutual agreement with the professional practice responsible, an professional practice contract will arrange the rights and duties of both the student and professional practice provider.
+Students can select a professional practice topic from the Matix portal.
+After a mutual agreement with the professional practice responsible, a professional practice contract will arrange the rights and duties of both the student and professional practice provider.

 Who can submit professional practice topics